The Cold, Hard Facts of Crystallized Honey

 Here are a few go-to facts to help you navigate the world of crystallized honey.

 When honey crystallizes, it is still as nutritious and sweet as ever!
 In fact, the crystals prove that your honey is high quality and hasn’t been processed.
-It means that nutritious pollen hasn’t been filtered out and important enzymes haven’t been damaged by pasteurization.
+It means that nutritious pollen hasn’t been filtered out and your honey hasn’t been damaged by pasteurization.
 Nature Nate’s Raw & Unfiltered Honey is more likely to crystallize, because we do not heat our honey at high temperatures (or pasteurize).
 Temperatures lower than 50 degrees Fahrenheit (10 degrees Celsius) can cause crystallization.
 During those cold winter months, the honey in your cabinet might begin to crystallize because of the lower temperatures.
 You might see white flecks not only out your window but in your honey, too.
 This crystallization even happens in the hive in colder temperatures.
 But for those of us who like to keep our honey slippery smooth, fill a bowl with warm water and let your bottle rest until the crystals dissipate.
-Be sure not to microwave your honey, because the heat will destroy many of your favorite enzymes and vitamins.
+Be sure not to microwave your honey, because the heat will destroy the natural goodness of raw & unfiltered honey.

 THE TWO MAIN GUYS